twollnik/YETI/docs/user/copert_cold_strategy.rst

 Possible road types to be excluded are: ``MW_Nat``, ``MW_City``, ``Trunk_Nat``, ``Trunk_City``, ``Distr``,
 ``Local``, and ``Access``.
 Area types that can be excluded are ``Rural`` and ``Urban``.

-During the cold emission calculation hot emissions are calculated using the ``CopertHotStrategy``.
-The hot emissions are used to derive emission factors for hot emissions to be used in the cold emission calculation.
+The ``CopertColdStrategy`` takes the emissions from the hot strategy that is used in the ``CopertStrategy`` or ``HbefaStrategy`` as input.
+It uses the hot emissions to derive hot emission factors and to calculate total emissions.
-Advanced users can specify a different Strategy to be used for the hot emission calculation.
-See :ref:`here <use-different-hot-strategy>`.

-Output of a model run with this Strategy are three csv files per pollutant:
+Output of a model run with this Strategy are two csv files per pollutant:

 - cold start emissions
-- hot emissions
 - total emissions

 Data requirements